Code4HR/welcome/index.md

 ## How it Works

 We meet in person on a regular basis at {{page.location}}.
 We use Meetup for organizing in-person events.
 Our schedule is [SCHEDULE].
-We connect online through [Meetup, Facebook, Google Plus, Google Group].
+We connect online through [Meetup, Facebook, Google Plus, Google Group, Google Hangouts].

 ## How decisions are made

-We use the Lazy Consensus model from Apache.
+We use the [Lazy Consensus]({{http://rave.apache.org/docs/governance/lazyConsensus.html}}) model from Apache.

 ## How projects are chosen